rollbar/rollbar-php/README.md

 ratchet-php
 ===========

 PHP notifier for Ratchet.io.
-Catches and reports exceptions.
+Catches and reports exceptions to [Ratchet.io](https://ratchet.io/) for alerts, reporting, and analysis.

 ```php
 // installs global error and exception handlers